Altronix/linq-network/_sources/api/api_c/api_c_atx_net_listen.rst.txt

 ============== ===========
 Parameter      Description
 ============== ===========
-atx_net_s      Main context of the LinQ Network Library passed to all atx_net routines. const char* ep String describing the endpoint the LinQ Network Library should connect to.
+linq_network_s      Main context of the LinQ Network Library passed to all linq_network routines. const char* ep String describing the endpoint the LinQ Network Library should connect to.
 ============== ===========